iceypanda/recipes/0-README.md

 - `600g`

 ### Units: L for litre
-- l is consistent with ml but is too similar to 1
+- l is consistent with ml but too similar to 1
 - L easier to read

 ### Space for spoon measurements